stonehenge0/Open_Sourcerers/README.md

 Website/Desktop app to help learning math

-Data source
+Data source:
     collecting a Dataset of mathematical formular for the grades 7-13 using a web crawler and for each formular 2-3 exercises to practice and learn the formular

-Data storage and handling
+Data storage and handling:
     storing the mathematical formulars and exercises in a database system like SQL or MongoDB programming a code that makes sure that no passwords of the users are shown as a plain text on the website/desktop app

-User account management system
+User account management system:
       programming a code that allows the user to create an account by giving their name.
 After the user gave their name he is allowed to choose a username and create a password wich allows the user to log in on the website/Desktop app
       programming a code that ,everytime a new person creates an account, generates a user_id.
-      The information of the name, username, password and user_id will be stored in a database interactive web/user interface
+      The information of the name, username, password and user_id will be stored in a database

+interactive web/user interface:

 creating a graphical user interface as a web interface